demml/opsml/docs/docs/faq/common_questions.md

 ### How do I turn off onnx conversion?

-Auto onnx conversion can be turned off by default.
+Auto onnx conversion is turned off by default.
 It can be turned on by setting `to_onnx=True` in the `ModelCard` constructor.

 ### How do I supply my own onnx definition?